marrober/service-mesh/README.md

 ### Setup phase

-Before configuring mTLS show that an unencrypted response can be obtained from layer2 of the application. create an ordinary OpenShift route to the layer2 service using the script below :
+Before configuring mTLS show that an unencrypted response can be obtained from layer2 of the application.
+Create a terminal application within the same namespace using the terminal container image : quay.io/marrober/devex-terminal-4:full-terminal-1.2.
+Within the terminal, login to the OpenShift cluster as the correct user and then issue the commands :

 ```
-04-mtls/before-mtls.sh
+oc project service-mesh
+curl -s layer2.service-mesh-01.svc.cluster.local:8080/get-json | jq .
 ```

-The above command will display the curl command required to get a json response from the application.
-It will also execute the curl command once to get a block of unencrypted json data from the application.
+The above command will get a block of unencrypted json data from the application.
 This proves that the application does not have secure communications.

 ### Switch on mTLS